ewyluda/Bitcoin_Valuation_Model/README.md

 Two telephones can make only one connection, five can make 10 connections, and twelve can make 66 connections.

-Critics of Metcalfe's Law point to the fact that not all network connections or users contribute equally to the network, to account for this I used Metcalfe's Law (NV ~ n2) along with two variations being Odlyzko's Law and Generalized Metcalfe's Law (Clearblocks determination) shown below:
+Critics of Metcalfe's Law point to the fact that not all network connections or users contribute equally to the network.
+To account for this, Metcalfe's Law (NV ~ n2) along with two more conservative variations being Odlyzko's Law and Generalized Metcalfe's Law (Clearblocks determination) were used and are shown below:

 ![Metcalfe Variations](resources/metcalfe_variations.png)